 Against the other systems previously discussed, gas systems are typically more efficient than traditional electric systems and cheaper overall to run.
 However, they also carry more of a price tag than other systems.
-If you’re after gas installation, contact CDL for more information about gas hot water installation in Newcastle, NSW.
+If you’re after licensed and qualified gas installation, contact CDL for more information about gas hot water installation in Newcastle & Lake Macquarie areas.

 When it comes to 'how does a hot water system work?' the follow-up question usually is which of them is best.
 In reality, no one system trumps them all.
 The best system will come down to what you are looking to get out of the system and how many users you have in your household.
-Not all homes are suited to every system, so it is best to contact a plumber to discuss the right system for you.
+Not all homes are suited to every system and each one will have a different lifespan while all will be maintainable and repairable but it is best to contact a plumber to discuss the right system for you.

-If you are confused as to the sorcery of hot water system heating, then let the team at CDL plumbing clarify everything for you.
+If you are confused as to the sorcery of hot water system heating, then let the team at CDL Plumbing clarify everything for you.
 We have over 15 years of experience and have keenly followed the evolution of the hot water system and know the ins and outs.
-Whatever system you'd like to set up in your new home, or if you're thinking of upgrading your system, give our team of Newcastle plumbers a call today on 0499 192 821.
+Whatever system you'd like to set up in your new home, or if you're thinking of upgrading your system, give our team of Newcastle and Lake Macquarie plumbers a call today on 0477 76 2937.